knowsuchagency/promptic/README.md

 - **Pydantic model support**: Specify the expected output structure using Pydantic models, and `promptic` will ensure the LLM's response conforms to the defined schema.
 - **Streaming support**: Receive LLM responses in real-time by setting `stream=True` when calling the decorated function.
 - **Simplified LLM interaction**: No need to remember the exact shape of the OpenAPI response object or other LLM-specific details. `promptic` abstracts away the complexities, allowing you to focus on defining prompts and receiving structured outputs.
+- **Tool/Function calling**: Register custom functions as tools that the LLM can use to perform actions or retrieve information.

 ## Why promptic?